-- 13. Who must file the notification? - 14.
-Are there filing fees? - 15.
-Is there a standard form?
+- 13. Who must file the notification?

+- 14. Are there filing fees?

+- 15. Is there a standard form?
 How long does it take to prepare a filing?
-What type of information is generally required? - 16.
-When must notification be made?
+What type of information is generally required?

+- 16. When must notification be made?
 Is there a triggering event that requires a filing to be made within a specified period? - 17.
+Is there a pre-notification requirement or custom whereby a draft notification is submitted first to the authority for comments and questions to be addressed before formal notification is made?
+How does that work in practice and what are the risks of submitting a formal notification without this step? - 18.
 When must notification be made with respect to acquisitions of convertible non-voting securities or options?

-- 18. Where there is an obligation not to close the transaction pending review, is there any alternative available to allow closing before formal clearance?
-Is there any guidance from the authority as to how the parties should conduct business between signing and closing? - 19.
-What is the timeline for review and clearance? - 20.
-Are there post-clearance obligations imposed on the parties for a clearance decision to remain valid? - 21.
+(Explain whether these acquisitions must be notified at time of acquisition or before actual exercise or conversion.) - 19.
+Where there is an obligation not to close the transaction pending review, is there any alternative available to allow closing before formal clearance?
+Is there any guidance from the authority as to how the parties should conduct business between signing and closing? - 20.
+What is the timeline for review and clearance? - 21.
+Are there post-clearance obligations imposed on the parties for a clearance decision to remain valid? - 22.
 Is there a simplified notification procedure with accelerated review periods?
-What type of transactions qualify? - 22.
-Are there special rules applicable for public takeover bids, private equity transactions or for corporate restructuring under bankruptcy procedures? - 23.
+What type of transactions qualify? - 23.
+Are there special rules applicable for public takeover bids, private equity transactions or for corporate restructuring under bankruptcy procedures? - 24.
 Can the authority be consulted on a no-names basis for guidance on notification requirements?
-Is this practice useful? - 24.
+Is this practice useful? - 25.
 What are the risks if the parties do not file, if the transaction is closed before clearance or if notification is untimely?
 What type of behaviour can be considered gun-jumping?
 What sanctions can be imposed and on whom?
 What is the highest fine imposed to date for failure to file or gun-jumping?